SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ﻿<h1>STEELMEET TODO

 ## In Progress...
-* All basic functionality Code Competition tab
+* All basic functionality Code Competition tab (All button should do something)
+* Spectator tab NextGroupLifterOrder
-* All basic functionality Code Spectator tab
+* Spectator tab lifting order
-* Dynamically animated Y-pos of next groups attempts with animation
-* NextGroupLifterOrder

 ## Highest
-* XAML Settings tab
-* Code Settings tab
 * Visual Weights in info panels
-* Auto font size for spectator datagrid
+* Auto font size for spectator datagrid to max possible while still fitting all information
-* Make tabcontrol a new usecontrol instead of a just a style to hopefully fix visual bug

 ## High
-* lifterinfo usercontrols hould be animated when a lifter is judged.
-* Make themes selectable
-* Auto-save current settings to reg or file.
+* Add button for exporting competitaion results inresults tab
 * Exporting GL points decimal amount should be lowered to 2
+* Warning when sending to comp if comp is loaded
+* Spectator window escape key wants to remove all newer spectator windows
+#### Animations:
+* Animation LifterInfo
+* Animation Group transition spectator panel
+* Animation Lifter order
+* Animation Datagrid judge color (pulse or boing)

 ## Medium
+* Record attempt Spectator Window w/ epic effect
+* Make themes selectable in settings
 * Make TimerControl look better with selecting time
-* Record attempt Spectator Window w/ epic effect
 * Make all colors use the current theme
+* Window only with Lifter info controls for spotters
+* Wight amount and color settings in settings tab

 ## Low
+* XAML Settings tab
+* Code Settings tab
+* Auto-save current settings to reg or file.
-* Koeff classes rework
+* Koeff classes rework?

 ## Backlog